mSpy Review 2026: Parental Control or Surveillance Scout?

 We tested mSpy on our own device to uncover the thin line between surveillance and safety, so you can decide if this tool aligns with your parental control needs.

 mSpy is a legit app that stealthily tracks phone activity.
-In our testing, we found that we were able to track our Android activity, but had trouble with the iPhone because of its tighter security protocols.
+In our testing, we were able to track our Android activity but had trouble with iPhone because of its tighter security protocols.

 That said, we found that while the app excels at surveillance, it fails to nurture a safe online environment.
-All of the features are focused on tracking, with almost no monitoring or filtering functionality at all.
+All features focus on tracking, with almost no content monitoring or filtering functionality designed to keep kids safe online.

 mSpy offers real-time location tracking, monitoring of text messages and social media activity, keylogging, and much, much more.
-But unlike the best parental control services, like Bark, it lacks category-based content filtering and a mature content filter, so you have to block every website individually.
+But unlike the best parental control services, like Aura Parental Controls, Qustodio, and Bark, it lacks category-based content filtering and a mature content filter, so you have to block every website individually.

-With these features in mind, combined with a high price tag of $38.99/mo, mSpy comes across as more of a spy app than the other top parental control apps do.
+With these features in mind, combined with a high price tag of $48.99/mo, mSpy comes across as more of a spy app than the other top parental control apps do.

 Pros